brugr9/Heartbeat51/README.md

 #### HRM &ndash; Heart Rate Variability

+In a healthy person, the heart does not beat with a fixed frequency, i.e. with a resting pulse of, for example, 60 heartbeats per minute, each beat does not occur after exactly one second or 1000 milliseconds.
+Fluctuations of 30 to 100 milliseconds in the heartbeat sequence occur as a natural mode of operation of the heart.

 > *Heart rate variability (HRV) is the amount by which the time interval between successive heartbeats (interbeat interval, IBI) varies from beat to beat.
 The magnitude of this variability is small (measured in milliseconds), and therefore, assessment of HRV requires specialized measurement devices and accurate analysis tools.
-Typically HRV is extracted from an electrocardiogram (ECG) measurement by measuring the time intervals between successive heartbeats [...].
+Typically HRV is extracted from an electrocardiogram (ECG) measurement by measuring the time intervals between successive heartbeats [...].*
-Heart rate variability in healthy individuals is strongest during rest, whereas during stress and physical activity HRV is decreased.
+*Heart rate variability in healthy individuals is strongest during rest, whereas during stress and physical activity HRV is decreased.
 The magnitude of heart rate variability is different between individuals.
 High HRV is commonly linked to young age, good physical fitness, and good overall health.*
 (Kubios, cp.
 [10]).

 #### HRM &ndash; RR Interval